 - Make a poster about your experience, and present it together with your graduate mentor at the end of the semester

-1. The successful applicant will be a freshman or sophomore engineering student and
+1. The successful applicant will be a sophomore or junior engineering student and

-- have completed one semester of engineering coursework, including one CU science course (e.g. CHEN 1211 or PHYS 1110) and be enrolled in a second science course in spring 2011
+- minimum requirement: have completed one semester of engineering coursework, including one CU science course (e.g. CHEN 1211 or PHYS 1110) and be enrolled in a second science course during the program

 - have completed one of the following math courses: APPM 1340, 1345, 1350, 1360, 2350, or 2360